 Analysis draws on multiple public data sources, including the US Crisis Monitor, Mapping Police Violence project, ADL HEAT Map, SPLC Hate Map, and a variety of local news sources in order to present a state and county-level description of recent trends and actors of concern.

 US Crisis Monitor

-US Crisis Monitor is a joint project of the Armed Conflict Location & Event Data Project (ACLED) and BDI that aims to provide the public with real-time data and analysis on demonstrations and political violence across the United States.
+US Crisis Monitor, a joint project of the Armed Conflict Location & Event Data Project (ACLED) and BDI, kick started ACLED's US-based work in 2020-2021.
+The project provided the public with real-time data and analysis on demonstrations and political violence across the United States.

 Compared to other visualizations and analysis outlined below, ACLED data is updated most often (weekly).

 Visit the U.S. Crisis Monitor main page for more on ACLED's U.S. methodology and to download the most up-to-date data.

 The BDI team has conducted observations and interviews with the goal of helping community members tell their own stories of resilience.